blakegolliher/s3slower/README.md

    - Processes kernel events
    - Parses HTTP headers from TLS payloads
    - Calculates statistics and displays results
+   - Auto-attaches to new PIDs that match the targets config (watch mode)
+   - Exposes console output and Prometheus metrics with PID/target labels
    - Optionally exports Prometheus metrics

 The tool works by: